 About 5 million footwear operators produce almost 14 billion pairs of shoes in China, but after decades of steady growth the Chinese footwear market share in the EU and the US is marking time because countries like Vietnam, Indonesia, India, Bangladesh and other South-East-Asian countries have welcomed industries with high work density while replacing the advantageous prices previously offered by Chinese producers.

-According to Yin Xiaomei General Manager by Plum Solution, “The show is open to the whole sector: commercial shoe companies, import and export, e-commerce, brands, buyers, agents, distributors, wholesalers, franchises, department stores, markets, sportswear shops, trade associations, manufacturing companies, design institutes, industrial parks for shoes and accessories; apart from having an opportunity of visiting the stands for three days, all guests will also be able to attend the scheduled events: conferences, conventions, trade shows and much more.”
+“The show is open to the whole sector: commercial shoe companies, import and export, e-commerce, brands, buyers, agents, distributors, wholesalers, franchises, department stores, markets, sportswear shops, trade associations, manufacturing companies, design institutes, industrial parks for shoes and accessories; – commented Yin Xiaomei General Manager by Plum Solution – apart from having an opportunity of visiting the stands for three days, all guests will also be able to attend the scheduled events: conferences, conventions, trade shows and much more”.

 EU statistics show that over the past three years the value of shoes imported from China has increased whereas the market share has simultaneously fallen.
 According to Chinese customs, the overall value of 2018 shoe imports and exports amounted to 51.6 billion dollars with a drop of 0,45% compared to the past year.
 Exports amounted to 46.9 billion dollars with a drop of 2.58% compared to the previous year.
 The value of the exports to the European Union amounted to 10.2 billion dollars and to Italy, 785 million dollars.
 Rubber shoes (300 million dollars) ranked first, followed by fabric shoes (251 million dollars) that alone represent 70 % of exports to Italy.